timvink/mkdocs-print-site-plugin/README.md

 ## Features :star2:

-- Allow visitors to create PDFs from MkDocs sites
+- Allow visitors to create PDFs from MkDocs sites.
-- Support for pagination in PDFs
+- Support for pagination in PDFs.
-- Works on all MkDocs themes
+- Works on all MkDocs themes.
 - Support for [mkdocs-material](https://github.com/squidfunk/mkdocs-material) features like instant loading and dark color themes.
+- Options to add table of contents and enumeration to headings and figures.
-- Lightweight, no dependencies
+- Lightweight, no dependencies.

 If you need to create PDFs programmatically, have a look at alternatives like [mkdocs-pdf-export-plugin](https://github.com/zhaoterryy/mkdocs-pdf-export-plugin) and [mkdocs-pdf-with-js-plugin](https://github.com/smaxtec/mkdocs-pdf-with-js-plugin).